marysia/marysia.github.io/_tils/2026-03-06-module-6-liming.md

 This lecture introduces construct-oriented evaluation as an alternative to traditional task-based AI assessment, borrowing methods from psychology to better evaluate AI models.

-This lecture was taught by Liming Jiang.
+This lecture was taught by [Liming Jiang](https://liming-jiang.com/) from ByteDance / TikTok.

 ## Key Takeaways & Concepts